tripsolutions/py-liant/README.md

 The hints will also allow you to hide properties that might be too large, by deferring them.
 I.e. if you added a `blob` property on `Parent` and the caller might want to avoid retrieving it, they could call `GET /parent@1:-blob`.
-Conversely, if the `blob` property is mared as a deferred column in the model declaration but the caller would want it included in the response they can undefer it by calling `GET /parent@1:+blob`.
+Conversely, if the `blob` property is marked as a deferred column in the model declaration but the caller would want it included in the response they can undefer it by calling `GET /parent@1:+blob`.